iamseeley/tseeley.com/content/posts/simpl-site.md

 i redo my personal website way too often, and sometimes when i do... i end up making the tool that builds the site. i spend all my time building the 'thing' that builds the 'thing.' i admit this might not be the healthiest / most efficient use of my time, but i think it can be pretty rewarding when it all comes together, and you get your website running with something you've created.

-for this project, what started as a website refresh turned into an exploration of server-side rendering, the deno ecosystem, and publishing modules via JavaScript Registry (jsr).
+for this project, what started as a website refresh turned into an exploration of server-side rendering, the Deno ecosystem, and publishing modules via JSR.

 ### static site generation to server-side rendering